 If the reviewer found any conflict of interest he/she should immediately notify the editor in chief.
 If a reviewer found any possibility of conflict arising in the form of personal, commercial, professional, political, or intellectual hidden or open, must be disclosed to the editor in chief.
 A reviewer should not ask the author to Cite their (reviewers) published research papers.
 A reviewer should not disclose any information about the assigned manuscript to other than the editor.

 Conflict of Interest policy for Editorial Board Members

-The Editor or any Editorial board member should not use unpublished work for their research work without the written consent from the author.
+The Editor or any Editorial board member should not use unpublished work for their research work without written consent from the author.
 Editors should refrain themselves from considering manuscripts in which they have conflicts of interest resulting from competitive, collaborative or other relationships/connections with any of the authors, companies or institutions connected to the papers and they should ask another member of the editorial board to handle that manuscript.
-IJOHMN require all editors to avoid all financial relationships that might constitute a conflict of interest.
+IJOHMN requires all editors to avoid all financial relationships that might constitute a conflict of interest.
 Sources of economic or financial support for the project must be revealed to avoid any kind of conflict of interest or pressure involved like financial or grant of any source.
 Any possibility of conflict arising in the form of personal, commercial, professional, political, or intellectual hidden or open must be disclosed.

 Submissions from editorial board members